Didactic Structure and Values

 During PGY2, residents also begin after-hour coverage in psychiatry.
 On-call hospital and emergency room coverage for nights and weekends occurs on average once every eleven-fourteen days.
-Residents begin their teaching and supervision of other residents and medical students in the Psychiatric Emergency Service.
+Residents begin their teaching and supervision of other residents and medical students in psychiatric emergency services.
 Residents in good standing have the option of joining the back up coverage pool at the Cambridge Hospital campus.

 POSTGRADUATE YEAR III - THE THIRD YEAR OF RESIDENCY